juanjoDiaz/serverless-plugin-warmup/README.md

 ```
 ## Deployment

-Once everything is configured WarmUP will run on SLS `deploy`.
+Once everything is configured WarmUp will run on SLS `deploy`.

 ```sh
 serverless deploy